baratgabor/Unity3D-ReactiveScriptables/README.md

 ### Suitable for:

   - Injecting pre-defined data or configuration into `MonoBehaviour` components.
-  - Exchanging pre-defined types of data between `MonoBehaviour` components, either through polling or notifications, without creating hard references between them.
+  - Exchanging pre-defined types of data between `MonoBehaviour` components, either through polling or event subscription, without creating hard references between them.
   - Creating reactive, or event-driven, workflow between components with events and change notifications.
 (But for now don't expect real reactive features, like map, filter, etc. ;))
   - Driving GUI behaviour and interactivity.